peteroupc/peteroupc.github.io/bernoulli.md

 Many of these algorithms were suggested in (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>, but without step-by-step instructions in many cases.
 This page provides these instructions to help programmers implement the Bernoulli factories they describe.
 The Python module [**_bernoulli.py_**](https://peteroupc.github.io/bernoulli.py) includes implementations of several Bernoulli factories.

-This page also contains algorithms to exactly simulate probabilities that are irrational numbers, using only random bits, which is related to the Bernoulli factory problem.
+This page also contains algorithms to exactly sample probabilities that are irrational numbers, using only random bits, which is related to the Bernoulli factory problem.
 Again, many of these were suggested in (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>.

-This page is focused on sampling methods that _exactly_ simulate the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that we have a source of "truly" random numbers, that is, random numbers that are independent and identically distributed).
+This page is focused on methods that _exactly_ sample the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that we have a source of "truly" random numbers, that is, random numbers that are independent and identically distributed).

 Supplemental notes are found in: [**Supplemental Notes for Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernsupp.html)